The “Fine-Tuning” of the Universe

 From physics to biology, the tuning appears so exact that it is impulsive to think a supernatural cause or agent had a purpose for it.
 God – as the immediate gut reaction goes – is what holds brazen opponents, such as proponents of New Atheism, culpable.
 Rather than let it be, or posit deism, they reject this inference as primitive jaw droppings of merely “natural” intuitions.
 It begs the question: Whose intuition should not be trusted here?

-God, as a fact or hypotheses, best complements the elegance and fine-tuned clockwork characteristics needed to satisfy the interwoven complexity of our universe in order to create and sustain everything we see, feel, and understand simply.
-It is this simplicity of everyday experience that likewise veils a rich depth and complexity that many take for granted and more expect to see from an elegant designer's handiwork.
-This has left the “anthropic question”, why the laws of nature are fine-tuned to permit life to exist, at the forefront of this discovery.
-And it is compounded even further when we, conscious entities who are able to quantify, predict, and comprehend such are thrown into the mix.
+An all-powerful and personal God, as a fact or hypotheses, not only best explains our intuition but complements the elegance and fine-tuned clockwork needed to satisfy the interwoven complexity of our universe, especially to create and sustain everything we see, feel, and understand simply.
+It is this simplicity of everyday experience that likewise veils a rich depth and complexity that many take for granted, and many more expect to see from an elegant designer's handiwork.
+The anthropic question, therefore, compounds even further when we, conscious entities who are able to quantify, predict, and comprehend these things, are thrown into the mix.
 In other words, it is not just a fine-tuned cosmos or cell that sparks reaction, it is how consciousness is fine-tuned with it.

-Acclaimed physicists and Nobel Prize winner Roger Penrose, not to be mingled with the New Atheist regime, said the probability of the big bang occurring by chance is virtually incomprehensible, “There’s got to be fine-tuning.
+Acclaimed physicists and Nobel Prize winner Roger Penrose, not to be mingled with the New Atheist regime, said the probability of the big bang occurring by chance is virtually incomprehensible, saying, “There’s got to be fine-tuning.
 This is fine-tuning.
 This is incredible precision in the organization of the initial universe.”[4] and that “This now tells us how precise the Creator's aim must have been: namely to an accuracy of one part in 10^10^123.
 This is an extraordinary figure.
 One could not possibly even write the number down in full, in the ordinary denary notation: it would be `1' followed by 10^123 successive `0 's!
 Even if we were to write a `0' on each separate proton and on each separate neutron in the entire universe–and we could throw in all the other particles as well for good measure–we should fall far short of writing down the figure needed.”[5]
-If you didn’t catch that, there are less sub-atomic particles existing in the entire known universe than there are zeros.
-To give you another idea of the big picture, Craig points out that the number of seconds in the history of the universe (all the way back to the big bang) falls short to reach the decimal places required to match the probability if its occurrence.
+If you didn’t catch that, there are less sub-atomic particles existing in the entire known universe than there are zeros required to calculate the precision of its calibration.
+To give you another idea of the big picture, Christian philosopher and theologian William Lane Craig points out that the number of seconds in the history of the universe (all the way back to the very beginning, and that means 13.7 billions years by their calculations) falls short to reach the decimal places required to match the probability if its occurrence.
 It is, by all scientific standards, impossible.
 A divine foot is in the door.

 Furthermore, there are conservatively twenty-two (some argue over twenty-six[6]) necessary parameters and conditions that we know of that must be fine-tuned in order for intelligent life to exist, let alone flourish[7].
 In fact, just one extraordinarily minuscule alteration in one key parameter in the laws of physics would render life impossible, not just here, but anywhere in the universe[8].
 According to Bayes’ theorem, the probability of a divine designer can readily be assumed.
 In this model, if a sufficiently powerful being exits, such as the Christian God, then the fine-tuned fundamental constants of the cosmos act as a prerequisite to enable intelligent life to exist; it concludes that the degree of belief in a divine designer ought to be more than half[9], which is greater odds than the Computer Simulation hypothesis (not that this logically conflicts with the existence of God but that it is an emotive deterrent from religious convictions).
 God is a perfectly coherent, justifiable, and all the more likely.